-How much is a Netflix subscription?
+What is the Netflix price for a subscription?
 One of the premier streaming services, Netflix offers many of the best TV series and best movies to audiences around the world.
 For a set fee, subscribers can enjoy original productions like Cobra Kai, You, Ozark, The Witcher, and other Netflix series, as well as licensed entertainment new and old.

 With a rotating library that consistently updates month-to-month, Netflix offers one of the most well-rounded home viewing platforms.
-Couple the selection of horror movies, action movies, sci-fi series, and more, with the app that can be found on just about any device, and you have a service that more than justifies its place in your monthly spending.
+Couple the selection of Netflix horror movies, action movies, Netflix anime, and more, with the app that can be found on just about any device, and you have a service that more than justifies its place in your monthly spending.

-But how much will it cost you to keep Netflix in your life?
+But what is the Netflix price to keep it in your life?
 What do you get for the standard price, and are there any upgraded packages?
-What about extra fees, depending on what’s available, and can you try any of it for free?
+What about extra fees, depending on what’s available, and can you try any Netflix movies for free?
 Rest easy – we’ve all your questions answered!

-Netflix price: what is the price of a Netflix subscription?
+What is the Netflix price for a subscription?

 There are three different tiers you can avail yourself of with the platform, depending on how many screens you wish to be logged into, and the quality you’re looking for.
 These range from baseline access on one device with standard definition, through to multiple login points and HD streaming.